-David Kremer, Jr. of Nashville TN is a father of three children ages 17, 9, and 7 and the husband of Sarah Kremer.
+David Kremer, Jr. of Nashville, TN, knows the immense power of blessing others during the day.
+He is a father of three children, ages 17, 9, and 7, and Sarah Kremer's husband.
 He works at Centennial Hospital in Nashville at “That Good Coffee Place.”
-Dave serves up anything from drip coffees to custom created lattes.
+Dave serves up anything from drip coffees to custom-created lattes.
 And he does it with a special promise.
-To each and every customer he attempts to say, “Have a blessed day.”
-David says he verbalizes this because, “I have been so blessed, and you never know what some one is dealing with in their life.
+To every customer, he attempts to say, “Have a blessed day.”
+David says he verbalizes this because, “I have been so blessed, and you never know what someone is dealing with in their life.
 If I can get one person to see God’s glory, then I will have succeeded.”

-You see, David’s life, in itself, is a miracle because he is a survivor of brain cancer.
-“I have shared a short version of my testimony with probably a few dozen customers and all have agreed and have given me confirmation that I am a miracle and that God is in control.”
-He adds, “God’s great commission tells us to ‘go and evangelize and spread my word to all of the earth.’”
+In itself, you see, David’s life is a miracle because he is a survivor of brain cancer.
+“I have shared a short version of my testimony with probably a few dozen customers, and all have agreed and have given me confirmation that I am a miracle and that God is in control.”
+He adds, “God’s great commission tells us to go and evangelize and spread His word to all of the earth.”
 Dave says, “I am attempting to do this one customer at a time.”
-And as Dave also added, his pastor told him it takes nine contacts with a non-believer to open their eyes.
+And as Dave also added, his pastor told him that it takes nine contacts with a non-believer to open their eyes.
 Dave’s daily blessing is adding to that number.

 My Blessing Zapper

-Catholic author, speaker, and founder of http://DynamicCatholic.com Matthew Kelly, distributes a small plasticized card labeled “The Prayer Process.”
-In it he encourages the faithful to lift up seven different needs in prayer: the sixth one to “ask God to bless and guide others.”
-This is what I call My Blessing Zapper.
+Matthew Kelly, Catholic author, speaker, and founder of http://DynamicCatholic.com, distributes a small plasticized card labeled “The Prayer Process.”
+In it, he encourages the faithful to lift seven different needs in prayer: the sixth one to “ask God to bless and guide others.”
+This blessing laid upon other people or situations is what I call My Blessing Zapper.

-Finally, I have another reason for extending a blessing because I know how it feels to not be blessed.
-When a family member was dying from cancer about twenty years ago, he found my request for my father's blessing, annoying.
+Finally, I have another reason for extending a blessing because I know how it feels not to be blessed.
+When my father was dying from cancer thirty years ago, he found my request for his blessing annoying.
 It wasn't his fault.
-He was ill and dying, and I probably was annoying.
-But I learned that you can never pass on enough blessings in this life, for you never know when that one person just might need grace.
-From that time on, I decided to pass on blessings to as many people as possible.
+He was ill and dying, and I probably was a pest.
+But I learned that you could never pass on enough blessings in this life, for you never know when that one person might need grace.
+So from that time on, I decided to pass on blessings to as many people as possible.

 Make Your Own Zapper

 Need a good place to start?
-Well in this busy Advent Season, start with an attitude “of wishing to bless.”
-Ask God to bless those who pass your way with Your OWN Blessing Zapper.
-Give them that zapp of blessing and guidance through a simple prayer, and watch how blessed you will become.
+Well, in this busy Advent Season, start with an attitude “of wishing to bless.”
+Ask God to bless those who pass your way with your OWN Blessing Zapper.
+Give them that Zapp of grace and guidance through your simple, silent prayer, and watch how blessed you become.
 Or try saying David Kremer’s verbal, “Have a blessed day.”
-After all, “we are blessed to be a blessing,” and what greater gift beyond the knowledge of Our Lord Jesus could we bestow?
+After all, we are blessed to be a blessing, and what greater gift beyond the knowledge of Our Lord Jesus could we bestow?